AriFordsham/GHCWiki/debugging/ticky-ticky.md

 - If your change is small, the two tables will look pretty similar, so you can just run your eye down until you find a difference.
 Then go look in `x2n1.dump` for the unique (e.g `r6vW`) in the `STG Name`.
 Look initially in the `STG Syntax` dump, but having found the right place I generally back up to the `Tidy Core` section which is far more readable.

-- Now you can compare the two secitons of Core code.
+- Now you can compare the two sections of Core code.

 The good thing is that ticky-ticky is guaranteed to be non-invasive.
 It generates a bit of extra memory traffic for the instrumentation, but that's all.